 I aim to produce pieces that are creative, unique and look handmade with love, compared to commercial or mass-produced jewellery; something I hope wearers will treasure.
 While I put every care in producing a quality standard, I embrace the concept that imperfection is seen as the highest form of beauty, wabi-sabi as is known in Japanese.
 Just like in nature, imperfection can be seen in the shapes of leaves, flowers and everything, yet it is of stunning beauty.
 This also highlights the handmade aspect of each creation.

-I aim to make a difference in the world by using cruelty-free materials to the best of my knowledge in all my handmade jewellery and accessories.
+I aim to use cruelty-free materials to the best of my knowledge in all my handmade jewellery and accessories.

 The main material I use is polymer clay – FIMO and Sculpey brands.
 Both companies assure that their products do not contain any animal products/by-products.